 A truly distinctive Meshach Shiraz from an outstanding vintage, this wine will age gracefully over the next 15 years.

-The Cabernet Sauvignon for Grant Burge’s flagship Shadrach is sourced from Barossa vineyards, where the conditions are perfect for growing super-premium Cabernet Sauvignon with great finesse, intensity and structure.
-The fruit for the 2010 Shadrach is sourced from the Corryton Park vineyard, high in the cool-climate Eden Valley in the Barossa Ranges, and blended seamlessly with fruit from the Barossa Valley floor with its concentrated rich fruit flavours.
-The 2010 had a long, cool growing season ideally suited to slow-ripening Cabernet Sauvignon.
+The Cabernet Sauvignon for Grant Burge’s flagship Shadrach is sourced from Barossa vineyards where the conditions are perfect for growing super-premium Cabernet Sauvignon with great finesse, intensity and structure.
+The fruit for the 2012 Shadrach is sourced from the Corryton Park vineyard, high in the cool-climate Eden Valley in the Barossa Ranges, and blended seamlessly with fruit from the Barossa Valley floor with its concentrated rich fruit flavours.
+The 2012 vintage has good winter rains that laid the foundation for a perfect spring, with mild and dry weather along with cool nights throughout vintage producing perfect ripening conditions.
+The winemaking team considers the 2012 vintage as one of the best conditions for Barossa reds.

-The wine underwent traditional fermentation in open stainless steel static fermenters for seven days, with a portion of fruit left on skins to undergo extended maceration to develop its complexity.
-The balance underwent primary and malolactic fermentation in predominantly French oak, then matured in new and one-year-old oak for a further 21 months.
-It spent three years in bottle before its release.
+The wine underwent traditional fermentation in stainless steel static fermenters with a portion of fruit left on skins to undergo extended maceration to develop its complexity.
+The balance underwent primary and malolactic fermentation in predominantly French oak, then matured in new and 2 to 4-year-old oak for a further 18 months.

 2016 Nebu Cabernet Shiraz